gbrammer/grizli/grizli-for-dummies.rst

 Author: `Jasleen Matharu <https://github.com/jkmatharu>`__

-**If you would like to contribute to Grizli for dummies, please read the commented section before the Markdown document begins to understand the layout Grizli for dummies follows.**
+**If you would like to contribute to Grizli for dummies, please read the commented section before the reStructuredText document begins to understand the layout Grizli for dummies follows.**

 --------------